 Grilling is one of our favorite ways to cook, especially in the summer.
 There’s nothing better than a good kabob.
-We’ve had this recipe for a couple years, and have made some changes/improvements to it over the years.
+We’ve had this steak and shrimp kabobs recipe for a couple of years, and have made some changes/improvements to it during that time.
 Finally, we have the recipe just where we want it.

 A few years ago, when we got our first house (and grill), we started looking up recipes for grilling marinades.
 I like bold, powerful flavors, so I wanted something that really packed a punch, but wasn’t spicy.
-I believe this marinade started from a book that my aunt had, and then, as we do, we changed it to what we liked.
-Sometimes our recipes get changed because we have to substitute an ingredient we don’t have to something else.
+I believe this marinade started from a book that my aunt had.
+Then, as we do, we changed it to what we liked.

 These kabobs, as the title suggests, are made with steak and shrimp.
 Then past that, it’s up to you to decide what other vegetables you want to add to the meal.
 We typically make ours with red pepper, green pepper, and white onion.
 It could also be made with other peppers, and possibly red onion, but we haven’t tried that ourselves.